maxbasic94/workout-app/README.md

 ```
 .
+├─ .husky              # Folder for husky settings(pre-commit hook)
 ├─ src
-│  ├─ pages          # Application pages.
-All of the pages contain folder "components" with components
+│  ├─ pages            # Application pages
+│  │  ├─ page          # Application pages
-|  |                   with components necessary for this page.
+│  │  │  ├─ components # Folder with components necessary for this page.
+│  │  │  ...
+│  │ ...
 │  ├─ tests            # Folder for contain unit tests
 │  ├─ themes           # Folder with components to change theme
 │  ├─ types            # Folder with types
+│ ...
 ```